influxdata/docs-v2/content/v2.0/organizations/members/add-member.md

     {{< nav-icon "settings" >}}

-2. Click on the name of an organization, then select the **Members** tab.
+2. Click the name of an organization, then select the **Members** tab.

 _Complete content coming soon_ -->